The best coastal pubs in South Dorset

 Many people bring their dogs along for holidays in Dorset and most of the pubs on our list welcome canine guests.
 However, please check before you visit if you are planning to take your dog with you.

 The Smuggler’s Inn, Osmington Bay

-Just five minutes’ walk from our Osmington park is the superb Smuggler’s Inn.
+Just five minutes’ walk from our Osmington Mills Lodge Park (formerly Osmington park) is the superb Smuggler’s Inn.
 Packed with character, this historic building was once the headquarters of Pierre Latour: a 17th century French smuggler.